 Global Ethics I

 This module aims to introduce you to key concepts and debates in global ethics.
 First, we will explore several prominent traditions in ethical theory; next we will apply these normative ethical theories to concrete ethical questions.
 In investigating these theories and applications, you will be encouraged to question your presumptions about the nature of ethics and moral values.
 The module also develops critical reasoning and argumentative skills through philosophical discussion and writing.
 The theoretical tools of analysis and argument can be applied in all aspects of global ethics.

 This module develops your understanding of key global ethical issues, in particular human rights, poverty, distributive justice, cosmopolitan democracy, governance and humanitarian intervention.

 Mentally Disordered Offenders

 This module covers a number of areas, including relevant legislation (The Mental Health Act, The Human Rights Act and The Mental Capacity Act) and topics such as psychiatric defences, mental health tribunals, civil law and statutory care in the community as well as recent developments and proposed reforms.

-Further information on the Mentally Disordered Offenders and the Law module is available on the Law School website.
+Further information on the Mentally Disordered Offenders module is available on the Law School website.